 Oz the Great and Powerful, which is in theaters now, is a modern prequel to the original Wizard of Oz by Frank Baum.
 The original book, published in 1900, was the first of what turned out to be nearly 20 books Baum wrote about Oz.
 The events in this movie are modern inventions that attempt…

-As a member of a Federal works program in the ‘80’s, I taught art in community centers in and around Dayton, Ohio.
+As a member of a Federal works program, I taught art in community centers in and around Dayton, Ohio.
 My fellow teachers were performers, musicians, and artists of all types.
 The director himself was a dancer and leader of a troupe when not directing us.
-Artists rotated weekly to the centers, usually in pairs, sometimes alone.…
+Artists rotated weekly to the centers, usually in pairs, sometimes alone.
+Some…

 Poor light yesterday, Saturday, but good light today.
 The lake came alive this week and although it’s cold–mid-30’s–the waves and whitecaps already remind me of summer.
 Here’s a shot of some of the things I worked on today.
 I finished the drawing of the larger one and decided to plunge ahead and start the under-painting.…